tardate/LittleArduinoProjects/Electronics101/Oscillators/CrystalLocked455kHzModulated/README.md

 ## Circuit Design

-this is a simple circuit in two basic parts:
+This is a simple circuit in two basic parts:

 * a 455 kHz crystal-locked oscillator providing the carrier
 * an RC astable multivibrator running at an audible frequency that is used to modulate the carrier